-Section 4.4 – Immediate Past Chair Director - The Immediate Past Chair of the Association shall serve on the Board of Directors.
+Section 4.6 – Immediate Past Chair Director - The Immediate Past Chair of the Association shall serve on the Board of Directors.
 The Immediate Past Chair shall serve a term commencing upon the election of a new Chair and ending on the date such new Chair becomes the Immediate Past Chair.
 A vacancy in the term of the Immediate Past Chair shall not be filled by appointment or other method of selection.

-Section 4.5 – At-Large Directors - The Board of Directors may appoint up to five (5) At-Large Directors, each of whom shall serve for terms of up to three (3) years as determined by the Board of Directors.
+Section 4.7 – At-Large Directors - The Board of Directors may appoint up to five (5) At-Large Directors..
+At-large members serve one (1) year terms.
+Appointments are renewable at the discretion of the Chair, who may reappoint an individual for up to three (3) consecutive one (1) year terms.
+Extensions beyond three (3) years may be granted by majority vote of the Board of Directors.
+The Chair must notify all at-large board members of their status for the following year by August 31st.
+This allows any outgoing at-large members to consider running for a district seat in the upcoming election cycle.

 Only member representatives of Active Members shall be eligible to serve as At-Large Directors.
 The appointment of any At-Large Directors shall generally follow the election of District Directors.
+A current at-large member who chooses to run for a district seat and is not elected may be reappointed by the Chair, provided no term limit has been exceeded and the appointment is consistent with board needs.
 In making any such appointments, the Board shall consider the needs of the Board based on the composition of the Board following District elections, and shall take into account factors including, but not limited to, a member’s geographic location, size, type of services provided, and the member’s ability and knowledge of the field.
 The intent of this provision is to ensure a Board that is representative of the membership.

-Section 4.6 - Vacancies.
+Section 4.8 - Vacancies.
 If the seat of any District Director becomes vacant by death, resignation, or otherwise, a successor District Director shall be appointed by the Chair of the Board of Directors for the remaining unexpired term for which the vacancy exists.
-The appointed District Director must otherwise be eligible for election in that District for which the vacancy exists per Section 4.3 of these Regulations.
+The appointed District Director must otherwise be eligible for election in that District for which the vacancy exists per these Regulations.
 The Board of Directors is authorized to resolve any disputes with respect thereto.

-Section 4.7 – Meetings and Notice.
+Section 4.9 – Meetings and Notice.